mitchpaulus/dotfiles/notes/drives.md

 - Plowing land for cultivating crops is called as formatting.
 - Planting trees and crops are called is akin to disks/partitions.
 - Allowing persons to enter at a particular gate is called mounting.

+## SSDs

+SSDs have the concept of TRIM or trimming.
+On Windows, can optimize SSD:

+Search 'Defrag' -> select SSD, click Optimize